Back

 Forex Broker Trading Experience

-The top factors in our trading experience scores are our tested limit order and market order speeds and our experiences in account opening and withdrawals.
+The top factors in our trading experience scores are our tested limit order and market order speeds.
 Our model prioritises the availability of standard accounts (based on spreads) and raw/ecn (commission-based accounts) and the facility of higher leverage for professional traders.

 Limit Order SpeedMarket Order SpeedEase of OpeningEase of WithdrawalProfessional LeverageStandard AccountRaw AccountFixed Spread AccountIslamic AccountAccount Manager